 - Maintain your health.
 Many people neglect their health when working remotely.
 Spending extended periods of time in front of the screen is bad for both your body and soul.
 Make sure to get up every once in a while, exercise, stay hydrated, and consume healthy meals.

 - Communicate with your team.
 Trust us — your team wants to know what you’re up to as much as you want to keep up with them.
 Make sure to always communicate with them through apps such as Microsoft Teams to inform them of your progress, schedule, and availability for meetings.

 - Be inclusive.
-The pace of remote work is different than it is in-person.
-Pay attention to your fellow teammates and always include everyone in discourses, both text, and calls.
-Being mindful and inclusive will ensure every member of the team can share their ideas and contribute to projects.
+The pace of remote work is different than it is in person.
+Pay attention to your teammates and always include everyone in discourses, texts, and calls.
+Being mindful and inclusive will ensure every team member can share ideas and contribute to projects.

 - Have chats with your coworkers.
 As you work remotely, you won’t be able to interact with your team as much as you would in the office.
 Make sure to take advantage of direct messages, set up a general chatting channel in Microsoft Teams, and have some casual talk with your awesome team to keep the morale up.

 - Don’t forget to unwind.
 Something a large percentage of remote workers struggle with is relaxing after work.
 Sticking to a schedule definitely helps you get things done, then disconnect from work with a walk, bath, and other fun activities.
-Remind yourself that just because you could, you don’t have to work 24 hours a day.
+Remind yourself that you don’t have to work 24 hours a day just because you could.
 (Make sure not to underwork either!)

 Now that you’ve set your workspace ready as per the above checklist, how can you stay focused while working remotely?

 How to stay productive while working remotely with Teams